Most companies approach employee performance monitoring the wrong way. They either:

 Employee Monitoring Software

-Employee monitoring software helps organizations track, analyze, and boost productivity through digital surveillance of employee activities.
+Monitoring software helps organizations track, analyze, and boost productivity through digital tracking of employee activities.

-These platforms typically monitor computer usage, application time, website visits, and similar digital touchpoints to provide managers with insights into how employees actually spend their time and resources.
+These platforms typically monitor computer usage, app usage, website visits, and other digital touchpoints.
+They provide managers with insights into how employees actually spend their time and resources.

-While some solutions focus purely on activity tracking, more sophisticated platforms incorporate productivity analytics, project tracking, and performance metrics to create a comprehensive view of employee output.
+While some solutions focus purely on activity tracking, more sophisticated platforms incorporate workforce analytics, project tracking, and performance metrics to create a comprehensive view of employee output.

-- Captures data about employee computer usage, including active/idle time, application usage, and website visits, so you can easily outline productivity patterns.
+- Captures data about employee computer usage, including employee AI usage and internet usage.
+This helps you easily outline productivity patterns.

-- You’ll get visual context about how employees interact with different tools and complete their work.
+- Delivers real-time monitoring in the form of screenshots and video playback.
+This gives you visual context into how employees interact with tools and complete their work.

-- Automatically associates employee activities with specific projects or clients to improve billing accuracy.
+- Automatically associates employee activities with specific projects or clients.
+This improves billing accuracy.

-- Productivity scoring algorithms analyze activity patterns to find peak performance periods and potential areas for workflow optimization.
+- Analyzes activity patterns to find peak performance periods and potential areas for workflow optimization.

 Time-Tracking Software